uehlingeric/NFLPenaltyInsights/README.md

 This project focuses on the machine learning analysis of NFL penalties to predict their occurrence and evaluate their effectiveness in terms of drive outcomes.
 Through comprehensive data collection, cleaning, and analysis, we aim to provide insights into how penalties influence the game's outcome and offer predictive models that could be useful for teams, analysts, and fans alike.

-Our final report can be found at `docs/final-report.pdf`.
+Our final report can be found at `docs/final-report.pdf` along with our in class presentation slides at `docs/ML Final Presentation.pdf`.
 Our models and EDA notebooks can be found in the `notebooks/` directory.

 ## Data Collection